 List permissions are the permissions that only apply to lists and document libraries.
 Site permissions apply to a specific site.
 In the end, individual permissions apply to different particular objects like personal views and private web parts.

-List permissions include manage lists, override list behaviours, add, edit, delete, view, approve, open items, view and delete versions, create alerts, and view application pages.
+List permissions include manage lists, override list behaviors, add, edit, delete, view, approve, open items, view and delete versions, create alerts, and view application pages.

 Site permissions include managing permissions, viewing web analytics data, creating and managing websites, adding and customizing web pages, applying themes, borders, and style sheets, creating groups, browsing directories, viewing pages, enumerating permissions, browsing user information, using remote interfaces, use client integration features, etc.